aunefyren/wrapperr/README.md

 ### Install Wrapperr
 Download this repository and place the files inside the document-root of XAMPPs apache server.
 This is typically ```C:\xampp\htdocs``` on Windows, but this will change depending on your system and configuration of XAMPP during installation.

-For instance, I placed this repository in a folder inside the document-root, so my location of XAMPP, with that folder, makes the location: ```C:\xampp\htdocs\plex-wrapped```, which in turn makes the files accessable on ```http://localhost/plex-wrapped```.
+For instance, I placed this repository in a folder within the document-root, so my document-root, with that folder, makes the full path: ```C:\xampp\htdocs\wrapperr```, which in turn makes the files accessable on ```http://localhost/wrapperr```.
 Notice how my folder inside the document-root altered the URL.
-If I placed the files directly into ```C:\xampp\htdocs``` the URL would be: ```http://localhost```.
+If I placed the repository files directly into ```C:\xampp\htdocs``` the URL would be: ```http://localhost```.

 ### Config folder configuration
 You need to give PHP permission to read and write to files in the directory called ```config```.
 This is where the API saves the cache, configuration and writes the log.

 The directory contains sensitive information that must be only accessed by the PHP scripts!
 There is an ```.htaccess``` file included that blocks traffic to the folder, but this is only effective with Apache (which XAMPP uses).
 If you are using Nginx you must add a directory deny in your Nginx configuration!

-In Windows I never had to change permissions for the folder, PHP could access it by defult.
-In Linux I had give read/write access by using the ```chmod``` command.
+On Windows I never had to change permissions for the ```config``` folder, PHP could access it by defult.
+On Linux I had give read/write access by using the ```chmod``` command.
 In the example below I change the config directory folder permissions recursively on Linux.
 This will allow PHP to read/write in the directory.

 ```
 $ sudo chmod -R 0777 /var/www/html/config